 Answer: Pure creatine monohydrate (affiliate link).
 The cheapest and most pure form which has shown in studies to be as effective, or even more effective than those expensive creatine modifications that come in flashy bottles with a photo of Ronnie Coleman on the side.

 In other words, just buy the pure creatine monohydrate for a boost in testosterone and don’t fall prey for the clever marketing of the supplement industry.

 Creatine, in my opinion, is probably the number #1 supplement.
 I’ve been taking it for years and I can wholeheartedly recommend the stuff to all men, even if they’re not building muscle.

 Creatine simply has hundreds of peer-reviewed studies backing up its effects as a testosterone, muscle mass, performance, and strength booster.

-So get yourself some cheap and pure creatine monohydrate, and avoid those greedy marketers who try to sell you their special formulations which are only superior in their own wet dreams.
+So get yourself some cheap and pure creatine monohydrate (affiliate link), and avoid those greedy marketers who try to sell you their special formulations which are only superior in their own wet dreams.